abbycole/BioC5361_2019/Lab3/README.md

 #### Remember your code should be well commented ####

-# First set your working directory to the src directory in your project
+# First set your working directory to the lib directory in your project
-setwd("lab3_bioc5361/src")
+setwd("lab3_bioc5361/lib")

 # First read in your data
 tax_raw <- read.delim("../taxonomy_raw.txt",